-Many people think of their homes as a collection of different systems, and they’re absolutely correct.
+Many people think of their homes as a collection of different systems, and they’re correct.
 Your electricity, plumbing, and HVAC equipment represent separate systems that “power” different aspects of your home.

+A building’s envelope is defined as the continuous thermal and pressure barrier that surrounds the structure.
 This diagram from Energy Star shows the anatomy of a home envelope:

 Imagine you’re driving your car near a construction site on a windy day.
 You see a large cloud of dust on the horizon.
 You’ve got no choice but to drive straight through it, but you’re not worried.
 After all, you’re in your car.
 You won’t have to breathe in any of that nasty dust.